What is Plexaderm?

 Q: How Much Does Plexaderm Cost?

 A: You can buy a single bottle of Plexaderm for $59.95.
 You can buy 2 bottles and get one free as well.
 This option comes at a price of $119.90.
 Both options come with free shipping and handling.

 One common complaint from Plexaderm reviewers is that the cream leaves a white residue.
 There should be little to no irritation of the skin and side-effects are limited.

-NOTE: Any product has the potential to cause irritation in the skin; always do a patch test first.
+CAUTION: Any product has the potential to cause irritation in the skin; always do a patch test first.
 If you have allergies please inspect the label carefully before applying the serum/cream.

 A: Most of the ingredients in Plexaderm have been deemed safe by legitimate medical authorities.
 If you have a skin condition, you should talk to your doctor before using Plexaderm.

 Q: How Long Do the Plexaderm Results Last?

 A: According to the information provided by Plexaderm, in a 17-person test when image analysis was used, temporary improvement continued to be seen for up to 10 hours.
 Plexaderm serum works best when applied to clean and dry skin.
 Allow at least 8-10 minutes for Plexaderm to set before applying anything over it.